When it comes to your overall health, immunity and avoiding nutritional deficiencies, one of the best things to include in your diet are plant seeds.

 Pumpkin seeds are great in salads or baked into savoury breads.

-You can roast them with spices for a delectable snack that’s convenient and portable, or blend them into smoothies.
+You can also roast them with spices for a delectable snack that’s convenient and portable, or sprinkle them over organic yogurt or raw smoothies and desserts.

 2. Hemp Seeds